-VOCABULARY ACQUISITION and USE Grade 4 Grade 5 Grade 6 4.
-Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 4 reading and content, choosing flexibly from a range of strategies. a.
-Use context (e.g., definitions, examples, or restatements in text) as a clue to the meaning of a word or phrase. b.
-Use common, grade-appropriate Greek and Latin affixes and roots as clues to the meaning of a word (e.g., telegraph, photograph, autograph). c.
-Consult reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation and determine or clarify the phrases and to identify alternate word choices In all content areas.
-4. Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 5 reading and content, choosing flexibly from a range of strategies. a.
-Use context (e.g., cause/effect relationships and comparisons in text) as a clue to the meaning of a word or phrase. b.
-Use common, grade-appropriate Greek and Latin affixes and roots as clues to the meaning of a word (e.g., photograph, photosynthesis). c.
-Consult reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation and determine or clarify the precise meaning of key words and phrases and to identify alternate word choices In all content areas.
-Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 6 reading and content, choosing flexibly from a range of strategies.
-Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase.
-Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., audience, auditory, audible).
-Consult reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning or its part of speech.
-Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary).
-Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
-Explain the meaning of simple similes and metaphors (e.g., as pretty as a picture) in context.
-Recognize and explain the meaning of common idioms, adages, and proverbs.
-Demonstrate understanding of words by relating them to their opposites (antonyms) and to words with similar but not identical meanings (synonyms).
-Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. a.
-Interpret figurative language, including similes and metaphors, in context. b.
-Recognize and explain the meaning of common idioms, adages, and proverbs. c.
+VOCABULARY ACQUISITION and USE continued

+- 5. Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.

+- Explain the meaning of simple similes and metaphors (e.g., as pretty as a picture) in context.

+- Recognize and explain the meaning of common idioms, adages, and proverbs.

+- c.
+Demonstrate

+understanding of

+words by relating

+them to their

+opposites (antonyms)

+and to words with

+similar but not

+identical meanings

+(synonyms).

+- 5. Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - Interpret figurative language, including similes and metaphors, in context. - Recognize and explain the meaning of common idioms, adages, and proverbs. - c.
 Use the relationship between particular words (e.g., synonyms, antonyms, homographs) to better understand each of the words.

-Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
-Interpret figures of speech (e.g., personification) in context.
-Use the relationship between particular words (e.g., cause/effect, part/whole, item/category) to better understand each of the words.
+- 5. Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - a.
+Interpret figures of speech (e.g., personification) in context. - Use the relationship between particular words (e.g., cause/effect, part/whole, item/category) to better understand each of the words. - c.
 Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., stingy, scrimping, economical, unwasteful, thrifty).

+- Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - a.
+Interpret figures of speech (e.g., literary, biblical, and mythological allusions) in context. - b.
+Use the relationship between particular words (e.g., synonym/antonym, analogy) to better understand each of the words. - c.
+Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., refined, respectful, polite, diplomatic, condescending).

+- Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - Interpret figures of speech (e.g. verbal irony, puns) in context. - Use the relationship between particular words to better understand each of the words. - c.
+Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., bullheaded, willful, firm, persistent, resolute).

-6. Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases, including those that signal precise actions, emotions, or states of being (e.g., quizzed, whined, stammered) and that are basic to a particular topic (e.g., wildlife, conservation, and endangered when discussing animal preservation).
-6. Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases, including those that signal contrast, addition, and other logical relationships (e.g., however, although, nevertheless, similarly, moreover, in addition).
+- 6. Acquire and use accurately gradeappropriate general academic and domainspecific words and phrases, including those that signal precise actions, emotions, or states of being (e.g., quizzed, whined, stammered) and that are basic to a particular topic (e.g., wildlife, conservation, and endangered when discussing animal preservation) - 6.
+Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases, including those that signal contrast, addition, and other logical relationships (e.g., however, although, nevertheless, similarly, moreover, in addition). - 6.
+Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression. - 6.
+Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression. - 6.
 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.